business-science/tidyquant/cran-comments.md

 ## Release Summary
 This is the third release of tidyquant for CRAN review.
 This release adds new functionality including `get = "key.stats"` option for `tq_get()`, and various charting functions that integrate with `ggplot2`.
-Several fixes were made to enable quickly getting and manipulating data.
+Several fixes were made to enable quickly getting, scaling, and manipulating data.

 ## Test environments